single-spa/single-spa.js.org/docs/starting-from-scratch.md

 single-spa allows you to build micro frontends that coexist and can each be written with their own framework.
 This will allow you and your team to:

-1) Use multiple frameworks on the same page. [see the single-spa ecosystem for more info](ecosystem.md#docsNav)
+1) Use multiple frameworks on the same page.
+[See the single-spa ecosystem for more info](ecosystem.md#docsNav)
 2) Write code using a new framework, without rewriting your existing application
 3) [Lazy load](https://en.wikipedia.org/wiki/Lazy_loading) code for improved initial load time.